 A "tag hierarchy" is what we call a tag when its name contains words separated by the

 personal/friends.
 Technically a "tag" can be a single word, as is the case with the note you're reading -- in its notebook, it has two tags,

 Few have sustained willpower to pursue productivity for its own sake.
 Any "productivity system" that needs to be learned isn't built for the long-term.

 Suggestion: Use 10 or less tags at any level.
 This maxes you out at 100 second-level tags.
 No tag in a two-level hierarchy feels too overwhelming.
 As far as specific tag names and organizing principles, don't subscribe to any one methodology.

 Tags aren't going to do you any good if you create elaborate hierarchies that are never seen.
-I've yet to meet anyone productive who regularly uses tags that go more than three deep.
+If the CEO of Amplenote has yet to meet anyone productive who regularly employs 4-level tags, you probably don't need four levels.
 Nested tags are at their finest in the second level of the hierarchy, but third-level tags make sense in domains where your interest runs deep.

 Whenever possible, we recommend using the singular form of words in your tag hierarchy, so you don't end up with a mishmash of arbitrarily pluralized and singular words.